 The scholarship program is the result of the generosity of Sarasota residents Howard and Betty Isermann.

-Howard Iserman, the former chair of the New College Foundation Board of Trustees, has long recognized the importance of fostering out-of-state scholars.
-A successful chemical engineer now retired, he and his wife have given much of their time and treasure promoting education and the arts.
+The late Howard Isermann, former chair of the New College Foundation Board of Trustees, long recognized the importance of fostering out-of-state scholars.
+As a retired successful chemical engineer, Howard and his wife Betty gave much of their time and treasure promoting education and the arts over the years.
 “The college has always had such a high level of academic achievement and I’m someone who is interested in furthering that kind of education,” he said.

 The Isermann’s generous endowments gifts have funded various academic initiatives and scholarships, and the construction of the Betty Isermann Fine Arts Building, a teaching facility and gallery on the Caples campus.